 Healthy Soils for Healthy Waters addresses an integrated and whole systems approach to sustainable management of agricultural lands.
 The 2018 Symposium addressed Building Soil Health, Regenerative Agriculture, Precision Nutrient Management, Improving Infiltration and Water Holding Capacity, and Healthy Foods.

 We are continuing to collaborate with universities, state and local agencies, and non-profit organizations to share their knowledge and practices to improve agricultural practices that protect our nation’s water, maintain or improve yields, protect soil quality, enhance biodiversity, and provide nutritious crops.
 Our next workshop will focus on critical assets and aspects related to sustainable agriculture with a particular focus on sensor technologies.

-The fourth Healthy Soils for Healthy Waters symposium was held as part of the Conservation Symposia at the National Association of Conservation Districts Annual Meeting on February 1st, 2017 in Denver, Colorado.
+The fifth Healthy Soils for Healthy Waters symposium was held at the Conservation Tillage and Technology Conference on March 6th and 7th, 2018 in Ada, Ohio.
 Read our post-symposium summary.

 Aligning soil, plant, and nutrition science with agricultural producers and buyers.
 Healthy Soils for Healthy People optimizes agronomic practices for healthy soils, nutritious foods, clean water, and farm economics.